Foreign, Commonwealth and Development Office: Under New Labour (1997–2010)

 The Foreign Office commissioned the report to highlight areas which would help it achieve its pledge to reduce spending by £87 million over three years.
 In response to the report being made public, the Foreign Office stated it had already implemented the report's recommendations.

 In 2009, Gordon Brown created the position of Chief Scientific Adviser (CSA) to the FCO.
-The first science adviser was David C. Clary.
+The first science adviser was David Clary.

 On 25 April 2010, the department apologised after The Sunday Telegraph obtained a "foolish" document calling for the upcoming September visit of Pope Benedict XVI to be marked by the launch of "Benedict-branded" condoms, the opening of an abortion clinic and the blessing of a same-sex marriage.

 Coalition and Conservatives (2010–2020)

 In 2012, the Foreign Office was criticised by Gerald Steinberg of the Jerusalem-based research institute NGO Monitor, saying that the Foreign Office and the Department for International Development provided more than £500,000 in funding to Palestinian NGOs which he said "promote political attacks on Israel".
 In response, a spokesman for the Foreign Office said "we are very careful about who and what we fund.
 The objective of our funding is to support efforts to achieve a two-state solution.
 Funding a particular project for a limited period of time does not mean that we endorse every single action or public comment made by an NGO or by its employees."

 In September 2012, the FCO and the Canadian Department of Foreign Affairs signed a Memorandum of Understanding on diplomatic cooperation, which promotes the co-location of embassies, the joint provision of consular services, and common crisis response.
 The project has been criticised for further diminishing the UK's influence in Europe.

 In 2011, the then Foreign Secretary, William Hague, announced the government's intention to open a number of new diplomatic posts in order to enhance the UK's overseas network.
 As such, eight new embassies and six new consulates were opened around the world.